 To view the recorded Beering lectures, please visit here

-The 2016 Steven C. Beering Award will be presented to Jeffrey I. Gordon, M.D., Dr. Robert J. glaser Distinguished University Professor and Director for the Center for Genome Sciences and Systems Biology at Washington University in St. Louis.
-The Beering awardee will present her lecture “The Gut Microbiota and Childhood Undernutrition: Looking at Human Development from a Microbial Perspective” on Tuesday, September 20 from 3:00 p.m. to 4:15 p.m. at the Walther Hall (R3) Auditorium, Room 203.
+The 2016 Steven C. Beering Award will be presented to Jeffrey I. Gordon, M.D., Dr. Robert J. Glaser Distinguished University Professor and Director for the Center for Genome Sciences and Systems Biology at Washington University in St. Louis.
+The Beering awardee will present his lecture “The Gut Microbiota and Childhood Undernutrition: Looking at Human Development from a Microbial Perspective” on Tuesday, September 20 from 3:00 p.m. to 4:15 p.m. at the Walther Hall (R3) Auditorium, Room 203.

 To view the live feed, please visit here.